AI Agents

 Needs Setup Section

-The Needs Setup section collects agents whose CLI is installed but where Daintree hasn't detected an authenticated session.
+The Needs Setup section collects agents in the Unauthenticated state: CLI installed and launchable, but with no credentials detected.
 Each row shows a greyed-out icon with an amber "Needs login" badge.
-Clicking a row opens Settings > CLI Agents scrolled to that agent so you can finish signing in.
+Click a row to open Settings > CLI Agents scrolled to that agent so you can finish signing in. ("Needs Setup" is the tray section heading; "Needs login" is the row badge; "Needs setup" is the matching status pill in Settings.
+All three label the same Unauthenticated state.)

 Discovery Badge

-When Daintree detects a newly installed agent that it hasn't seen before, a small blue dot appears on the tray button.
+When Daintree detects a newly installed agent it hasn't seen before, a small blue dot appears on the tray button.
 The dot clears the first time you open the tray, so you can tell at a glance when a freshly installed CLI has been picked up.

 Pinning